 Reverse Energy creates new instances of unknown and unplanned voltage fluctuations/conditions.
 This contributes to potentially unstable and unsafe grid conditions.

-Safety for the public at-large is important, but so is the safety of utility linemen who are increasingly at risk due to the unanticipated voltage levels being created by Distributed Energy Resources (DER).
+Safety for the public at-large is key, but so too is the safety of utility linemen who are increasingly at risk due to the unanticipated voltage levels being created by Distributed Energy Resources (DER).